Kamm and Schellinger Brewery

-Kamm and Schellinger Brewery, also known as 100 Center Complex, is a historic brewery complex located at Mishawaka, St. Joseph County, Indiana.
+Kamm and Schellinger Brewery, also known as 100 Center Complex, is a historic brewery complex located at Mishawaka, Indiana.
 The complex consists of the original Brewery Building, the Stable Building (c.
 1855), and the Boiler House (c.
 1870) with a 262 foot tall brick chimney stack.
 The original Brewery Building was built in 1853, and is a four-story brick building with additions constructed about 1870 and 1875.
 It features an elaborate metal cornice, pediment and colonnaded cupola.
 The brewery ceased operations in 1951.
 It became an entertainment center in 1968 which included a cinema.

 It was listed on the National Register of Historic Places in 1979.